pniewiejski/algorithms-playground/DivideAndConquer.md

-# Divide and Conquer
+# Divide and Conquer ⚔️

-The **divide-and-conquer** paradigm breaks original problem into sub-problems, which can be solved on their own and then combines solutions for these sub-problems to find a solution of the original problem.
+The **divide-and-conquer** paradigm breaks original problem into sub-problems, which can be solved on their own, and then combines solutions for these sub-problems to find a solution of the original problem.

 Divide-and-conquer is usually implemented using recursion.